 Ask at the tourist centre (where they speak no English) in the main square, Central Plaza (where there is a nice, small market too, which grows big on Sundays as people from the surrounding communities come together to sell and buy produce, crafts and other supplies) or in the local cafés and restaurants (for some reason a Sunday meeting point for all those who come to offer spiritual work is the Sacred Sushi) for the current offer of classes or circles you could join – you can also gain some info in the local laundries (where you get a kg of your clothes washed, dried and folded for approx. 4 soles).
 Commonly, people join the Sacred Valley Tribe for the ayahuasca circles, but please, do not consider this an advert, I haven’t been to this particular one myself.

 Pisac is also a place for all those who are coming from the jungle after ayahuasca ceremonies, diets and other “programmes” carried out amidst the local tribes.
 You can relax here, after the strenuous physical and mental efforts, get some good food and a “time-off” from everything and everyone, if you wish.
 Camping is allowed here, so you can stay anywhere in the mountains around the town in your hammock if that´s what you like, coming down to town just for some essential supplies.
-As its cold here, mosquitoes are rare, which is a nice change from the permanent jungle-scratch as I call the results of mosquito attacks.
+As it is cold here, mosquitoes are rare, which is a nice change from the permanent jungle-scratch.

 Unlike in Cusco, you can find truly low-cost accommodation in Pisac, e.g. homestays for 25 soles per night (private room, shared bathroom, no heating) and you can eat at the local food market (do not confuse with the art and craft market) for 4 soles (a soup or rice and veggies).
 You can also rent a house which would usually include electric heaters of fire places and a garden or a yard where you can enjoy little ceremonies with friends, singing icaros and sacred chants under the starry sky…